ryami333/guitar-build/README.md

 ## The image in my head...

-I've always had a bit of a "it'll work out in the end" kind of attitude to making things, so I usually start with the bare minimum of plans and try and adapt to the problems I come across as I come across them.
-But, I had a very rough idea of how I wanted this guitar to look in my head.
-I wanted it to be big like a jazz guitar (eg. the Gibson ES-335), and to also resemble a Gretsch Bo Diddley, but with an angular offset not unlike a Gibson Explorer or Fender Jazzmaster.
+I've always had a bit of an "it'll work out in the end" kind of attitude to making things, so I usually start with the bare minimum of plans and try and adapt to the problems as I come across them.
+So, I only had a very rough idea of how I wanted this guitar to look in my head.
+I wanted a big-body jazz-guitar kind of presence, to resemble a Gretsch Bo Diddley, but with an angular offset not unlike a Gibson Explorer or Fender Jazzmaster.
 I drew the roughtest of sketches, and it looks like this:

 ![rough-drawing](rough-drawing.jpg)